-As a Muay Thai fanatic like myself, I have this strange urge to spread the word of Muay Thai to everyone I see (usually by wearing Muay Thai shirts).
+As a Muay Thai fanatic, I have this strange urge to spread the word of Muay Thai to everyone I see.
+When you fall in love with a sport of Muay Thai, it is a similar effect to joining a new tribe.

 Anyways, before I talk about specific shirt designs, the first thing you should do when choosing a quality Muay Thai shirt is to ask yourself if you are going to train in the shirt or simply walk around in the shirt.